cmawhorter/sqs-lambda-queue-processor/README.md

 In case you haven't heard -- Lambda now [supports SQS as an event source](https://aws.amazon.com/blogs/aws/aws-lambda-adds-amazon-simple-queue-service-to-supported-event-sources/).

-It's pretty barebones (like everything aws), but it'll probably be a better option for more usecases than this repo.  \<rant>AWS Lambda needs to let me configure my own damn auto scaling\</rant>.
+It's pretty barebones (like everything aws), but it'll probably be a better option for most usecases than this repo.  \<rant>AWS Lambda needs to let me configure my own damn auto scaling\</rant>.